-On the palate, this wine is lush with mango, ripe sweet grapefruit, and a floral back note that maintained the island vibe throughout the tasting.
+On the palate, this wine is lush with mango, ripe sweet grapefruit, and a floral back note that maintains the island vibe throughout the tasting.
 For those who love the flavors of Sauvignon Blanc but are not fond of the acid bite, this is the perfect wine for you.
 It is highly drinkable and enjoyable.
-This is a medium body dry wine with 13% ABV made with 100% stainless steel fermented and aged Sauvignon Blanc.
+This is a medium-body dry wine with 13% ABV made with 100% stainless steel fermented and aged Sauvignon Blanc.

 Where to buy McBride Sisters Collection Wines

-I’m looking for ways to do more to support black-owned wineries.
+I’m looking for ways to do more to support black-owned wine companies.
 I’m inspired by the times, of course.
-But, black-owned wineries are not a new thing to me.
+But minority-owned wineries are not a new thing to me.
 Realizing they need to be supported, however, is new to me.
 I’ve long enjoyed the wines from Brown Estates, Vision Cellars, and Maison Noir (OPP et al).
 They are well-crafted and made by passionate people.

 I met David Brown and Mac McDonald over 15 years ago when I lived in Napa.
 They love their land, they work their land, and that comes through in the terroir of their wines.
 André Hueston Mack has dedicated his career, first, to serving wines, then to making them.
 His Oregon winery, Maison Noir, produces a range of expressions of the regional terroir.
 OPP, Love Drunk, and others are priced to drink and enjoy now.
 But he also crafts wines that go head-to-head with good Burgundy.

-So, I’m going a little “off brand” at the moment, voicing frustration.
+So, I’m going a little “off-brand” at the moment, voicing frustration.
 I expected to see merchants highlighting or featuring black-owned wineries on their websites.
-What I found?
-Wine shops putting the onus on me… making me do the research, then run a list of names through their search boxes to no avail.
+What did I find?
+Wine shops put the onus on me… making me do the research, and then run a list of names through their search boxes to no avail.
 I’ll keep trying.
 These are uncertain times, and everyone is facing challenges right now.
 Time to support each other, folks.
-Businesses are missing a great opportunity to make a statement, and a sale.
+Businesses are missing a great opportunity to make a statement and a sale.